circleci/circleci-docs/jekyll/_cci2/non-aws.md

 ### Services

-The machine on which the Services instance runs should only be restarted gracefully and may be backed up using built-in VM snapshotting.
+The machine on which the Services instance runs should only be restarted gracefully and may be backed up using built-in VM snapshotting. **Note:** It is possible to configure external data storage with PostgreSQL and Mongo for high availability and then use standard tooling for database backups, see [Adding External Database Hosts for High Availability]({{ site.baseurl }}/2.0/high-availability/).
 DNS resolution must point to the IP address of the machine on which the Services are installed.
 The following table describes the ports used for traffic on the Service instance:

 | Source                      | Ports                   | Use                    |